MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/deadlock-detection.md

 -   Two or more threads involved in a lock hierarchy violation

--   A resource that is released out of sequence

 -   A thread that tries to acquire the same resource twice (a self-deadlock)

 -   A resource that is released without having been acquired first